Complete a 3 Question Survey and Earn a re:Post Badge

 Confirm that the Amazon VPC subnets for the worker node have available IP addresses

-If your Amazon VPC is running out of IP addresses, then you can associate a secondary CIDR to your existing Amazon VPC.
-For more information, see Amazon EKS VPC and subnet requirements and considerations.
+If your Amazon VPC runs out of IP addresses, then associate a secondary CIDR to your existing Amazon VPC.
+For more information, see View Amazon EKS networking requirements for VPC and subnets.

 Confirm that your Amazon EKS worker nodes can reach the API server endpoint for you cluster